Venice: the most famous destination in the world

 To those music lovers, more specifically classical music, they know that Venice is a important place in relation to the world of music.
 It is the home of many famous musician during the Baroque period such as Antonio Vivaldi and Giovanni Picchi.

-The venetian lagoon isn’t just home to the city of Venice but another 117 islands, including Murano, Burano, Torcello and San Michelle, an island that is just used as a cemetery with two churches and many tombs.
+The Venetian Lagoon isn’t just home to the city of Venice but another 117 islands, including Murano, Burano, Torcello and San Michele, an island that is just used as a cemetery with two churches and many tombs.

 Tourists can take guided tours around the various islands including, Murano where you can learn about their historic tradition of glass making and the island of Burano famous for its beautiful coloured houses and scenic canals.